Malocclusion and Orthodontics

 - Take X-rays and photos of the face and teeth.

-- Make a plaster model of the teeth.
+- Make a plaster model or digital image of the teeth.

 How is malocclusion treated?